martencassel/hello-alpine-apk/README.md

-# Alpine Linux Packaging Guide
+# Unofficial Alpine Linux Packaging Guide

+This guide borrows from  the RPM Packaging Guide and tries to explain the basics of packaging alpine packages.

 ## Introduction